Weeks-UNC/shapemapper2/README.md

      --rerun-on-star-segfault
              Automatically rerun ShapeMapper analyses that fail due to STAR segfault.
-             The value of --genomeSAindexNbase will be replaced with the value of --rerun-genomeSAindexNbase.
+             The value of '--genomeSAindexNbase' will be replaced with the value of '--rerun-genomeSAindexNbase'.
 Default=False

      --rerun-genomeSAindexNbase <n>
              Default=3

      --star-shared-index
-             Enable shared memory index
+             Enable shared memory index.
+Default=False

 --preserve-order
              Preserve the order of input reads through all analysis stages.
-May slow down execution, but can be usefull for debugging.
+May slow down execution, but can be useful for debugging.
 Default=False

 --nproc <n>  Number of processors to use for sequence alignment (corresponding
-             to Bowtie2's "-p" parameter and STAR's "runThreadN" parameter).
+             to Bowtie2's '-p' parameter and STAR's '--runThreadN' parameter).
              Default=4

 --max-paired-fragment-length <n>
-             Maximum distance between aligned ends of non-overlapping mate pairs to be merged into a single read (analogous to bowtie2 --maxins).
+             Maximum distance between aligned ends of non-overlapping mate pairs to be merged into a single read (analogous to bowtie2 '--maxins').
              Default=800

 --min-depth  <n>